MicrosoftDocs/azure-devops-docs/release-notes/2023/includes/pipelines/sprint-225-update.md

 The changes will not impact existing projects and organizations.

-### Maximum Azure Resource Manager (ARM) template size is now 4 MB
+### Increased Azure Pipeline limits to align with the 4 MB maximum Azure Resource Manager (ARM) template size.

 You can use the [Azure Resource Manager Template Deployment](/azure/devops/pipelines/tasks/reference/azure-resource-manager-template-deployment-v3?view=azure-pipelines&preserve-view=true) task to create Azure infrastructure.
-We have now increased the size of the ARM Templates to a [maximum size of 4 MB](/azure/azure-resource-manager/templates/best-practices#template-limits), Azure Pipelines had a lower limit.
+In response to your feedback, we have increased the Azure Pipelines integration limit of 2 MB to 4 MB.
+This will align with the ARM Templates [maximum size of 4 MB](/azure/azure-resource-manager/templates/best-practices#template-limits) resolving size constraints during integration of large templates.